Sachin-dot-py/sachin-dot-py/README.md

 - ⚙️ I use: `.py`, `.js`, `.html`, `.css`, `.cs`, `.java`
 - 👨‍💻 Well-versed in Python, Java, C#, SQL, VBA, Bash, HTML, CSS and JavaScript.
-- 👾 I have created Web Apps, Desktop Games, Web Scrapers, APIs, Telegram & Discord Bots, Automation Shell Scripts, Excel Macros.
+- 👾 I have created Web Apps, Desktop Games, Web Scrapers, APIs, Telegram & Discord Bots, Automation Shell Scripts, Excel Macros, and more.
 - 🏆 Finalist at IIT Bombay's eYSRC 2021 Game Development Competition (with over 50 Teams participating)
 - 📱 Creator of a Discord Bot used in 100+ Discord Servers by over 20,000 users.
 - 💻 My primary coding language is Python